atwilc3000/driver/README.md

       When WILC1000 has SPI interface, External Pin Interrupt has to be used to transfer the data to host processor.

-      When the module initialized it registers a GPIO (in case of SPI or SDIO with external interrupt) to act as an interrupt, the driver uses the definition GPIO_NUM, this definition should be defined in the file `linux_wlan_common.h`
+      When the module initialized it registers a GPIO (in case of SPI or SDIO with external interrupt) to act as an interrupt, the driver uses the definition GPIO_NUM, this definition should be defined in the file "`linux_wlan_common.h`".

       Check and modify it like below

-      - define gpio number (GPIO_NUM) which is physically mapped with WILC1000 in file `linux_wlan_common.h`.
+      - define gpio number (GPIO_NUM) which is physically mapped with WILC1000 in file "`linux_wlan_common.h`".
-      - save the registerd irq number to the private wlic context in function `init_irq" of file "linux_wlan.c`.
-Fix and add  'linux_wlan_enable_irq' and 'linux_wlan_disable_irq' in same file according to user platform.
+      - save the registerd irq number to the private wlic context in function `init_irq` of file "`linux_wlan.c`".
+Fix and add  `linux_wlan_enable_irq` and `linux_wlan_disable_irq` in same file according to user platform.